 \subsection{Amplitude of $H\gamma\gamma$}

-A general three point amplitude with one massive and two massless particle interaction is shown in Fig.~\ref{diagram_hgammagamma}~\cite{Arkani-Hamed:2017jhn}, where $\alpha_i$, $i=1,2,...,2S$ are indicies of spinors, $S$ represents spin of the massive particle, $h_2$, $h_3$ are helicities of two massless particles.
+A general three point amplitude with one massive and two massless particle interaction is shown in Fig.~\ref{diagram_hgammagamma}~\cite{Arkani-Hamed:2017jhn}, where $\alpha_i$, $i=1,2,...,2S$ are indices of spinors, $S$ represents spin of the massive particle, $h_2$, $h_3$ are helicities of the two massless particles.